hagiosolat/articles-reading-app/README.md

  -[William Bryants](https://github.com/bryantwilliam).

+Technology employed:
-Riverpod State management was used.
+- Riverpod State management was used.
-Riverpod opinionated architecture -[Andrea Bizzoto] was used to design the feature Go_router package was used for the routing
+- Riverpod opinionated architecture -[Andrea Bizzoto] was used to design the feature
+- Go_router package was used for the routing

 The app is designed putting into consideration